misterfancysocks/img-model-training-experiment/_specs/person-setup/person-setup-spec.md

 Component: `/components/person-setup.tsx`
 Page: `/app/person-setup/page.tsx`

-This is the schema for the images table:
+This is the updated schema for the images table:
 ```sql
 CREATE TABLE IF NOT EXISTS images (
   id INTEGER PRIMARY KEY AUTOINCREMENT,